 - Avoid combining a pocket square and tie made from the same cloth because it looks cheesy.

 - Do not pin your boutonniere on your lapel – not only will it leave holes in the fabric, but they have an unfortunate tendency to sag.
 Use your buttonhole and a loop on the back of your lapel instead.

 - Make sure the heels and tips of your leather-soled dress shoes well maintained and are kept in regular polish.
 If you bring your shoes to the cobbler on time, it will be less expensive, and your shoes will last much longer.

 - When wearing a suit, make sure always to wear over-the-calf socks, since nobody wants to see your hairy legs.

 - If your shirt collar has a tendency to curl, wear collar stays.

-- A white t-shirt worn exposed under an open shirt collar will immediately cheapen your entire ensemble – avoid them in general, as they are visible under virtually all shirts and seem to serve little purpose as it is.
+- A white t-shirt or undershirt worn exposed under an open shirt collar will immediately cheapen your entire ensemble – avoid them, in general, as they are visible under virtually all shirts or get an undershirt that is invisible.

 Do you have anything to add to this dress etiquette guide?
 Do you disagree?
 I look forward to hearing from you!